 If you’ve inputted security questions, then you can choose to answer those questions during the password reset process to reset your password.

-Lost your device?
+Have you lost your device?
 You can try going through the password reset steps on a friend’s or family member’s iOS device.
 Just open Find My iPhone, ensure that the email field is blank, and tap Forgot Apple ID or Password.

 If You Use Two-Factor Authentication